Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Version 1.2.0 introduces new Variants to the game designed by Nebby.
 The end goal is to have at least one variant per type of enemy.
 Just Like in the Original Monster Variants, their spawn chance can be changed in the config file.
-If you dont want any new variants, you can also disable the entire section in the config file.
+If you don't want any new variants, you can also disable the entire section in the config file.

-	Mosquito Wisp (30% Chance):
+	Mosquito Wisp (7% Chance):
 	- 50% Size
 	- 50% Health
 	- 500% Movement Speed
-	- 1000% Attack Speed
+	- 500% Attack Speed
 	- 110% Damage
+	- Has 4 Alien Heads

 	Steel Contraption (7% Chance):
-	- 150% Size
+	- 100% Size
 	- 150% Health
 	- 50% Movement Speed
-	- 50% Attack Speed
+	- 75% Attack Speed
 	- 150% Damage

 	Mortar Crab (5% Chance):